-Please be advised that applications will need to be supported by two referees and be made using the Gloucestershire County Council application form – we will not accept C.V’s.
-If you have not heard from us by 04/03/2020 please assume your application has been unsuccessful.
+Please be advised that all applications will need to be supported by two referees and be made using the Gloucestershire County Council application form below – we will not accept C.V’s.
+If you have not heard from us by 29/05/2020 please assume your application has been unsuccessful this time.

 Do you want to make a positive contribution to your community?